idio-lang/DIPS/source/implementing-idio/evaluator/evaluating-basics.rst

 the evaluator spot ``module`` as a special form and then run the expander code for ``module`` anyway.

 For some reason I did the latter.
+I think it's because ``%set-current-module!`` can be given a parameter rather than a symbol and therefore the evaluator won't know the value of it until the code is run.  ``module``, on the other hand, is forced to be passed a symbol (because it's a template).

 Anyway, for the evaluator, when we see the ``module`` statement, we'll steal the argument (which must be a symbol because ``module`` is a